 One great way of analyzing a local fitness market is by looking at population health statistics.

-According to Statistics Canada, 16.4% of Canadians meet the recommended activity guidelines as set by the Canadian 24 Hour Movement guidelines.
+According to Statistics Canada, 16.4% of Canadians meet the recommended activity guidelines set by the Canadian 24-Hour Movement guidelines.

 In contrast to US statistics, which state roughly 15% of Americans meet daily physical activity recommendations, Canada seems to have a fitter society.

-We can also look at health and illness statistics, and one of the most reliable sources of data in this regard is obesity.
+We can also look at health and illness statistics; one of the most reliable data sources in this regard is obesity.

 The obesity prevalence rate in Canada is 26.8%.

-And again, in contrast to US numbers, which sit at 42.4%, Canada has a much healthier population in general.
+And again, in contrast to US numbers, which sit at 42.4%, Canada generally has a much healthier population.

 I can say this because obesity is one of the key indicators of the risk and onset of metabolic disease, which presents susceptibility to conditions such as: